smasala/firebrick/README.md

 #Firebrick JS

-JavaScript MVC Framework built with jQuery and Rivets templates
+JavaScript MVC Framework built with jQuery, Bootstrap and Rivets templates

 ## Install with Bower
 ```